Former Kan. lawmaker guilty of $355K COVID relief fraud - NewsBreak

 WICHITA, Kan.
 (KAKE) - Solar energy is in high demand, but so are the number of complaints against out-of-state companies that are trying to sell you solar panels.
 A KAKE News on Your Side investigation shows the biggest problem many people are seeing is that companies sometimes over-promise and under-deliver.

-Due to the inclement weather, Governor Kelly issued an Executive Order this week to provide conditional and temporary relief from certain motor carrier rules and regulations so that assistance can more quickly get to impacted areas of the state.
-The order lifts certain restrictions on motor carriers, such as some...
+TOPEKA – As Kansas prepares for a severe winter storm, Governor Laura Kelly today issued Executive Order #22-09 to provide conditional and temporary relief from certain motor carrier rules and regulations so that assistance can more quickly get to impacted areas of the state.
+The order lifts certain restrictions...

 Followers